 - Durable: When you invest in a cast-iron skillet or Dutch oven, you are investing in a piece of cookware that can last your entire lifetime.

-- Gets better with age: Thanks to a natural patina or seasoning that forms when you use it, cast iron cookware gets better with repeated use.
+- Gets better with age: With a natural patina or seasoning that forms when you use it, cast iron cookware improves with repeated use.
 How many other types of cookware can you think of that gets better with age?

 Vermicular

 Most of the Japanese cast iron companies have been in operation for generations.
-But many new start-ups often give a modern take on traditional designs.
-And Vermicular is one of these companies that have come on to the scene.
+However, many new start-ups often give a modern take on traditional designs.
+And Vermicular is one of these companies that have come onto the scene.

 The company was started in 2010 by two brothers.
 Already, it has achieved widespread acclaim and has risen to become the equivalent of Le Creuset in Japan.